wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/secure-coding-guide.md

 * Forward audit events to a dedicated, append-only sink separate from operational logs, with retention long enough for security investigation and any applicable compliance horizon.
 * Consider signing or hash-chaining log batches so a removed or altered record is detectable.
 * **Log forging via CR/LF is an integrity attack on the log itself.** Strip CR/LF from any user-controlled value before it reaches a log statement, and prefer structured fields over string concatenation so injected newlines cannot fabricate a second event.
-For the per-entry UUID tamper-evidence control, see [Injection — Log Injection / Log Forging](#log-injection-log-forging).
+For the per-entry UUID tamper-evidence control, see [Injection: Log Injection / Log Forging](#log-injection-log-forging).

 === "Java stack"

     Use the two-arg `log.error(message, throwable)` form so the full stack is captured for operational debugging; `log.error("..." + e.getMessage())` is lossy and loses the chain.
-Keep stack traces out of the audit sink — they belong in operational logs.
+Keep stack traces out of the audit sink; they belong in operational logs.

-    For tamper-evident lines, add the Log4j2 UUID conversion character `%u` to the appender's pattern — for example {% raw %}`[%u] [%d] %5p {%c} - %m%ex%n`{% endraw %} in your product's `log4j2.properties` — so each entry carries a UUID a forged line cannot reproduce (`%u{RANDOM}` for a random type-4 UUID, the time-based default otherwise).
+    For tamper-evident lines, add the Log4j2 UUID conversion character `%u` to the appender's pattern, for example {% raw %}`[%u] [%d] %5p {%c} - %m%ex%n`{% endraw %} in your product's `log4j2.properties`, so each entry carries a UUID a forged line cannot reproduce (`%u{RANDOM}` for a random type-4 UUID, the time-based default otherwise).
 Current WSO2 products (Identity Server, API Manager, Micro Integrator) ship on Log4j2, where `%u` is the supported token; the legacy `%K` token applies only to products still on the Log4j 1.x stack (Carbon 4.4.3+).
 Frame it as an operator-enabled hardening option for deployments whose compliance needs call for tamper-evident lines, not a default.
-See [Injection — Log Injection / Log Forging](#log-injection-log-forging).
+See [Injection: Log Injection / Log Forging](#log-injection-log-forging).

 === "Go stack"